 BRP offers technical literature specifically for your outboard.
-A service manual, or an extra Operator's Guide can be purchased from your selling Dealer.
-For the name and location of the nearest Evinrude Dealer in the United States and Canada visit www.evinrude.com.
+A service manual, a parts catalog, or an extra Operator's Guide can be purchased from your selling Dealer.
+For the name and location of the nearest Evinrude Dealer in the United States and Canada visit www.evinrude.com